SFDO-Tooling/CumulusCI/docs/get_started.rst

         .
         .

-The newly created `cumulusci.yml` file is how you configure your project-specific tasks, flows, and CumulusCI customizations.
+The newly created ``cumulusci.yml`` file is how you configure your project-specific tasks, flows, and CumulusCI customizations.
-For more information regarding configuraiton, checkout our `project configuration <#TODO internal ref here>`_ section of the docs.
+For more information regarding configuraiton, check out our `project configuration <#TODO internal ref here>`_ section of the docs.
-You can add and commit it to your git repository:
+You can add and commit it to your Git repository:

 .. code-block:: console